+A trial was performed to compare the effects of external cooling with no external cooling.
+External cooling consists of using either an automatic cooling blanket, or ice-cold bed sheets and ice packs, to achieve a core body temperature of 36.5 to 37°C for 48 hours.
+It decreases the time to fever control without exposing the patient to potential adverse effects of antipyretic drugs.
 The trial randomly assigned 200 patients with septic shock (the patients were requiring vasopressors, mechanically ventilated, and sedated) to receive either external cooling or no external cooling .
 Patients in the external cooling group had lower 14-day mortality (19 versus 34 percent) and were more likely to have their vasopressor dose lowered by 50 percent (54 versus 20 percent) and their shock reversed during their ICU stay (86 versus 73 percent).
 No antipyretic agents were received during the trial.

 While these results are promising, we believe that the results need to be confirmed before external cooling is adopted as routine clinical practice.
 Among the limits of the trial, patients in the external cooling group may have been less severely ill (ie, they required a lower baseline vasopressor dose), the trial was not blinded so co-interventions cannot be excluded, and there were relatively few events (ie, deaths, patients with a 50 percent vasopressor dose decrease, and patients with shock reversal), which lowers confidence in the accuracy of the estimated effects.
 Moreover, the results suggest that external cooling is preferable to no cooling, but they do not provide guidance about whether external cooling is preferable to antipyretic medications.